do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 description: "SEO magic no longer works: Google engines can process content, analyze contexts and draw conclusions.
 So what's better for ranking &#10112;&#10113;&#10114;: links, content, or other factors?"

 keywords: "google algorithms, how google ranks pages"
-tags: [Search ranking, Google, аlgorithms, SEO]
+tags: [Google аlgorithms, Google, search ranking, SEO]

 h1: "How does Google rank webpages?"